 Finish the job off by vacuuming or sweeping the dust and debris away, and you’re left with a lovely new handle on your new door!

-Are there any ‘how to’ guides you’d like to see us feature over the coming weeks and months?
+Are there any how-to guides you’d like to see us feature over the coming weeks and months?
 Let us know on our Twitter page!